DUNEDOO PRESCHOOL PHILOSOPHY

 EDUCATORS

-Educators will promote children’s learning through Practice by:
+Educators will promote children's learning through practice by:

-Our key learning outcomes are aligned to the National Early Years Learning Framework and encompass the following understandings;
+Our key learning outcomes are aligned to the National Early Years Learning Framework

 · Children have a strong sense of identity